coderofsalvation/hubot-script-shellcmd/README.md

 ###  Configuration:

-Easiest way to get started:

-paste your bash-scripts to `hubot_dir/node_modules/hubot-script-shellcmd/src/bash/handlers/`
+Just drop / paste your bash-scripts into `hubot_dir/node_modules/hubot-script-shellcmd/src/bash/handlers/` Done.

+# Optional: specify different paths

-This plugin uses a bash-script as entry point for the bash-commands for security reasons.
+The plugin uses a main bash-script as entry point for the your bash-scripts in `handlers/*` for security reasons.
-By default it will point to the shipped bash-script, but can be changed by setting an (startup) env-var:
+By default it will point to `bash/handler`, for most people this will be fine.
+Some people, who want to bypass this behavious can specify their own startup-script by setting an (startup) env-var:

     HUBOT_SHELLCMD="/foo/bar/myhandler"